 Ready to see my new and improved farmhouse bar stools?
 I am!

 They’ve come a long way, huh?
 We are pleased with how they look against our newly built peninsula.
-Remember, the counters are done yet, as I am spraying the NINE coats this week, but will be done soon and then we tile.
+Remember, the counters are not done yet, but will be done soon.
+Then, we have to tile the backsplash.
 That wood is gorgeous, is it not?

 Hard to believe that same wood came from here…reclaimed wood heaven.

-Now my kids get to fight over who gets to sit on these farmhouse bar stools at the counter, while I am on my merry way to getting things wrapped up in here.
+Now my kids get to fight over who gets to sit on these farmhouse bar stools at the counter.
+Meanwhile, I am wrapping things up in here.

 Okay, time for some lovin’ for you!
 I say it all the time, but I truly am all about inspiring you to give DIY a try.
 In order to get you on your way, HomeRight and I am giving away one of these fantastic Finish Max Extra sprayers to YOU!
 Easy entry.
 Just fill out the widget (daily even) for many chances to win.
 Open to U.S. and Canada residents 18 years of age or older.
 Winner will be notified by email and will have 24 hours to claim the prize.
 Keep your eyes open peeps!
 GIVEAWAY CLOSED

-Do pin and share my farmhouse bar stools so that someone else will be inspired to give DIY a go.
+Do pin and share my farmhouse bar stools so that someone else will be inspired.
 It’s fun to share!

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Time to check out what my friends have for you below!